cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/0-Features.md

 Of course.
 The dashboard is a separate service from the Desktop Application and will always remain optional.
 We hope you'll find a tremendous amount of value out of it, but it is not coupled to being able to run your tests.

-You can simply always run your tests in CI using `cypress run` without a key which does not communicate with our external servers and will not record any test results.
+You can simply always run your tests in CI using `cypress run` without the `--record` flag which does not communicate with our external servers and will not record any test results.